-- Minimum of \$50,000 per application. - Funding for direct client service programs that represent indigent defendants. - Provides funding over four years. - Typically pays up to 80% of total project costs for the first year; 60% for the second year; 40% for the third year; and 20% for the fourth year. - Awards for multi-year programs are made each fiscal year, with funding of eligible expenses provided on a reimbursement basis.
-Grantees will be required to re-apply for continued funding each grant year. - Require a cash match as described above.
+- Funding for programs providing indigent defense representation, including public defender offices, managed assigned counsel programs, and indigent defense coordinator programs. - Provides funding over four years. - Requires a cash match.
+Grants typically reimburses up to 80% of total approved project costs for the first year; 60% for the second year; 40% for the third year; and 20% for the fourth year. - Awards for multi-year grants are made each fiscal year, with funding of eligible expenses provided on a reimbursement basis. - Grantees will be required to submit a brief Continued Multi-Year Improvement Grant application form and submit a new Improvement Grant Resolution for continued funding for each subsequent year of eligibility. - Minimum \$50,000 project budget per application.